Central Coast Echocardiogram: Heart Ultrasound at Life Medical Imaging

 An echocardiogram is a test that uses sound waves (ultrasound) and a probe (transducer) that are placed on the chest wall.
 The probe sends sound waves through the chest to the heart.
 As the sound waves bounce off the heart, a computer measures the sound waves.

+An echocardiogram is a special ultrasound of the heart.
+It can detect certain heart conditions, such as valve problems, that an ECG does not notice.
 A doctor or nurse may ask you about the medications you take.
 You may be asked not to eat or to drink liquids for 4 hours before the test.

 Echocardiography uses sound waves to produce an image of the heart.
 The sound waves are recorded and displayed as an image.